 To participate in the CLS Program, you must have a valid U.S. passport.
 In most cases, your passport will need to be valid for up to 6 months after your program begins and have at least two blank pages.
 However, in some cases your passport will need to be valid for at least 18 months after the start of your program.
 Your Program Officer will send you detailed visa information specific to the site where you are placed.

 If you do not have a passport, or if you will need to renew your passport prior to your CLS program, you should begin looking into the passport process early, as it can often take several weeks or longer for you to obtain your new passport.
 Expediting your passport is usually possible, but it can be costly.
 The CLS Program does not cover the cost of obtaining new or expedited passports.

 If your host country requires a visa, the CLS Program will assist you in the visa application process.
 In some cases, this may require you to ship your passport to CLS to be submitted to an embassy or consulate on your behalf.
 In other situations, you may be responsible for shipping your own passport and other supporting documents to an embassy, consulate, or visa processing agency.
 Passports are returned to participants prior to international departure.

 Although the CLS Program will assist finalists in the visa application process, officials from your host country will make the decision about whether or not to issue you a visa.
 You should complete all visa paperwork neatly and carefully and make sure that you adhere to all deadlines.
-It’s also crucial for you to be respectful and courteous in any interactions you have with host country visa authorities, as they often have the sole power to issue or refuse your visa.
+It’s also crucial for you to be respectful and courteous in any interactions you have with visa authorities, as they often have the sole power to issue or refuse your visa.

 The CLS team will offer webinars for finalists on specific topics, as well as each CLS placement site.
 Finalists will receive emails from their Program Officers during the spring with more information about each of these opportunities.

 Oral Proficiency Interview (OPI)